sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

 **Question**

+1. In the code, Kelvin and Celsius temperatures are calculated.
+If you also want to know the Fahrenheit temperature, what should you do?

-Can you think of other situations or places where a temperature monitoring system like the one we built today could be useful?
+2. Can you think of other situations or places where a temperature monitoring system like the one we built today could be useful?
 How might you modify the design to suit different environments or needs?